alexanderdickson/waitForImages/README.md

     });

-You can also set the third argument to true if you'd like the plugin to iterate over all elements, checking for images referenced in the CSS.
+You can also set the third argument to `true` if you'd like the plugin to iterate over all elements, checking for images referenced in the CSS (by default, it looks at the `background-image`, `listStyleImage`, `borderImage` and `borderCornerImage` properties).
 If it finds any, they will be treated as an image and loaded.

 The callback will be called on the successful **and** unsuccessful loading of the image.
 Check the third argument to determine the success of the image load.
 It will be `true` if the image loaded successfully.